tlapinsk/byte-data-insights/README.md

 ## Potential Improvements
 The insights and tool provided are small examples, that by no means would be run in Production.
-They are helpful in providing theoretical examples and potential programming style.
+They are helpful in providing examples of how I would load these CSVs into a database (assuming the CSV lives locally on my computer).

 **Insights**
 - Create front end web interface and dashboard for users
 - Explore Plotly or other similar tools to analyze data
 - Explore further insights from a larger Datawarehouse setting

 **Data Feeder**
 In a Production setting I would propose the following improvements:
 - Run an S3 bucket to host CSV files
-- Upon new CSV files being generated, fire AWS Lambda function to feed CSV file into Postgres (or any other backend)
+- Upon new CSV files being dumped into S3, fire AWS Lambda function to feed CSV file into Postgres (or any other database)
 - OR, assuming APIs endpoints are built, tap into these APIs on regular intervals
 - OR, assuming other databases host Sales data, create ETL Mappings to load data into a Datewarehouse / Data Lake incrementally